MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winui.md

 ## Prerequisites

-Ensure you install the following list of pre-requisites before proceeding with this article.
+Ensure you install the following list of pre-requisites before proceeding with the following article.

 *   Windows 10 version 1803 \(build 17134\) or later.
 For more information, see [Windows Update: FAQ][MicrosoftSupport12373].
 *   [Microsoft Edge (Chromium) Canary channel][MicrosoftedgeinsiderDownload] on Windows 10, Windows 8.1, or Windows 7.